Multiplicative Reweighting for Robust Neural Network Optimization: Abstract

 \section{Abstract}

-Deep neural networks are widespread due to their powerful performance.
-Yet, they suffer from degraded performance in the presence of noisy labels at train time or adversarial examples during inference.
-Inspired by the setting of learning with expert advice, where multiplicative weights (MW) updates were recently shown to be robust to moderate adversarial corruptions, we propose to use MW for reweighting examples during neural networks optimization.
-We establish the convergence of our method when used with gradient descent and demonstrate its advantage in two simple examples.
-We then validate empirically our findings by showing that MW improves network's accuracy in the presence of label noise on CIFAR-10, CIFAR-100 and Clothing1M, and that it leads to better robustness to adversarial attacks.
+Neural networks are widespread due to their powerful performance.
+Yet, they degrade in the presence of noisy labels at training time.
+Inspired by the setting of learning with expert advice, where multiplicative weights (MW) updates were recently shown to be robust to moderate data corruptions in expert advice, we propose to use MW for reweighting examples during neural networks optimization.
+We theoretically establish the convergence of our method when used with gradient descent and prove its advantages in 1d cases.
+We then validate empirically our findings for the general case by showing that MW improves neural networks' accuracy in the presence of label noise on CIFAR-10, CIFAR-100 and Clothing1M.
+We also show the impact of our approach on adversarial robustness.